masiraji/tabledown/cran-comments.md

 ## Resubmission 06 on 30 April 2024

-This is the 6th resubmission.
-In this submission
+This is the 6th re submission.
+In this submission we have checked for all R-CMD-Check failures as suggested.
+R-CMD results indicated
+* 0 errors, 0 warnings, 0 notes.

 ## Resubmission 05 on 8 Jan 2024